bialimed/snake-basket/README.md

         )
         ...

-  The all the accessible parameters and their default values are presented in function declaration of the rule in `markDuplicates.smk`.
+  All accessible parameters and their default values are presented in function declaration of the rule in `markDuplicates.smk`.
 The main categories of these parameters are *input_*, *output_*, *param_* and *snake_* (for parameters related to the Snakemake element like wildcards restrictions).
 Keep in mind that input and ouput must be consistent in terms of wildcards like with a standard rule.

 3. Set execution environment for the rule